zwave-js/node-zwave-js/packages/core/api.md

     valueFromArgs: (...args: TArgs) => TValue;
 }

-// Warning: (ae-missing-release-tag) "createReflectionDecoratorPair" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createReflectionDecoratorPair" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createReflectionDecoratorPair<TBase extends Object, TSuperArgs extends [any], TSubArgs extends [any], TConstructor extends Constructor<TBase> = Constructor<TBase>>({ superName, subName, }: CreateReflectionDecoratorPairOptions): ReflectionDecoratorPair<TBase, TSuperArgs, TSubArgs, TConstructor>;

-// Warning: (ae-missing-release-tag) "CreateReflectionDecoratorPairOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CreateReflectionDecoratorPairOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface CreateReflectionDecoratorPairOptions {